w3c/secure-payment-confirmation/scope.md

 ## Out of Scope

-* ID & V to establish real world identity during enrollment.
+* ID & V to establish real world identity during registration.
 * Use cases for peer-to-peer payments or business-to-business transactions.

 ## Future Extensions